mischacolley/mischacolley.com.au/source/blog/dont-settle-stay-hungry-stay-foolish/index.md

 published: false
 ---

 A few days ago I was fortunate enough to be one of the lucky attendees at **TEDxBrisbane 2011**.
-All the speakers were amazing, some resonated with me more than others, but everyone had something valuable to offer, even Steve Jobs.
+All the speakers were amazing, some resonated with me more than others, but everyone had something valuable to offer.
+Even Steve Jobs.

 As a group we revisited Steve Jobs' Stanford Commencement Speech and to me it seemed very appropriate to pay tribute to a man who meant a great deal to many of the people in the room.
 As it did many years ago, his speech once again had a profound impact on me.
 An impact which continued to grow over the day and into the evening.

-<iframe src="//www.youtube.com/embed/D1R-jKKp3NA" frameborder="0" allowfullscreen></iframe>
+<iframe class="responsive" src="//www.youtube.com/embed/D1R-jKKp3NA" frameborder="0" allowfullscreen></iframe>

 <small> Here we see Steve Jobs delivering his commencement speech to the graduates of Stanford University in 2005.
 In it he talks about getting fired from Apple in 1985, life & death and a bunch of things between.</small>

 ## Reflections on TEDx Brisbane 2011

-What follows is an account of the presentations I found most engaging, and why, and how I walked into **TEDx** an active full-time student and walked out planning to drop out of Uni to work on my own projects and set out on a traveling adventure with my wife.
+What follows is an account of the presentations I found most engaging, and why, and how I walked into **TEDx** an active full-time student and walked out planning to dropping out of Uni to work on my own projects and set out on a traveling adventure with my wife.

 This year the **TEDx Brisbane** theme was:

 *And all you need is ...... to Connect*
                                         to be Open.
                                         Hope.
                                         Change.

 The two presentations that had the most impact on me where *Edward Harran* and *Jeff Waldman*.

 ## Edward Harran

-Edward Harran's presentation, as strange and quirky stream of consciousness that it was.
-I found myself smiling and nodding along to everything he said.
+Edward Harran's presentation was a strange and quirky stream of consciousness that I found myself smiling at and nodding along to everything he said.
 He described so many thoughts and feelings that I was having trouble *“articulating”* and when I heard him start talking about *nomadic knowledge workers*, creative *Basecamps* and what he referred to as the *"inner Internet"* I got really excited.

-<iframe src="//www.youtube.com/embed/RBXTPPDjvIE" frameborder="0" allowfullscreen></iframe>
+<iframe class="responsive" src="//www.youtube.com/embed/RBXTPPDjvIE" frameborder="0" allowfullscreen></iframe>

 <small>Edward Harran shares his story into the 'knowmad' movement: an emerging generation that has the capacity to work, learn, move, and play - with anybody, anytime, and anywhere.
 In his energetic talk, Edward gives us a compelling case to what is coming and highlights what the knowmads may represent: the beginning of the next renaissance.</small>

 When I latter tracked down Kundavi, which he talked about in his presentation, I got even more excited.
-Kundavi is building a global hub for creativity and innovation in Los Cabos, Mexico which is the realisation of some ideas I have been working on for ages.
-When finished the center at Los Cabos will be sort of like a super charged version of The Edge and very much like an idea of mine which I have taken to calling an Open Learning Center.
-The Echo Villages
+Kundavi is building a global hub for creativity and innovation in Los Cabos, Mexico which is the realisation of some ideas I have had for ages.
+When finished the center at Los Cabos will be sort of like a super charged version of [The Edge](http://edgeqld.org.au/) and very much like an idea of mine which I have taken to calling an Open Learning Center.

+## Jeff Waldman

+Jeff Waldman is 29 and uses his self-proclaimed love of "projects" as validation for a constantly shifting job title and set of interests that can best be described as eclectic.
+His hobbies include writing on dated navigation techniques, falconry, electromagnet experimentation, emulating Ernest Hemingway, studying time travel and carpentry, in that order.
+He’s been invited to speak at 3 TEDx events, awarded 2 Awesome Foundation Grants and secured $11k in funding via Kickstarter to continue his work in Bolivia.
+All for the simplistic act of illicitly installing public swings.
+And yes, he’s as surprised by this as you are.

+<iframe class="responsive" src="//www.youtube.com/embed/mJIgAWu_MJ8" frameborder="0" allowfullscreen></iframe>

 ## The After Party?

-Though I would have liked to stay and talk I left early and skipped the drinks, trying to be alcohol free and knew I could resist a free drink.
+Though I would have liked to stay and talk I left early and skipped the drinks, trying to be alcohol free I knew I couldn't resist a free drink if I stayed.
 I got home from the conference early, started telling my wife Sandra about the day and promptly welled up with tears.
 Not really out of sadness but more out of intellectual, spiritual and emotional overload.

 I got home from the conference, SIEV-X

 You see there have been a lot of things weighing on my for a while now.

 - I’m constantly frustrated with how uninspiring and downright disappointing most of my learning experience at Uni are.

 - I have so many interests that I find it hard to focus on any one thing.
-I am never bored but often unfocused.
+I am never bored but often scatty.

 - I want to travel but feel the pressure to establish a career path.

-- I love music but really haven’t played for ages due to my focus on building a career as a Design, Developer and Entrepreneur.
+- I love music but really haven't played for ages due to my focus on building a career as a Design, Developer and Entrepreneur.

 - My wife is ready to have a baby and I am not yet ready for various reasons related to the above.